5 Styles for Your Interior Ceiling

 You can also add beams, made from thicker pieces of pine or antique wood to the ceiling.
 This is a nice touch, especially for vintage or rustic homes.

 You many design options for this ceiling style also.
-For example, you can use contrasting colors on the moulding portion.
-This home, from McIntosh Porish Associates, creates a striking visual effect with the black moulding and white center.
-Instead of using paint some clients will also use a dark wood floor material like Walnut, if they prefer a more natural affect.
+For example, you can use contrasting colors on the molding portion.
+This home, from McIntosh Porish Associates, creates a striking visual effect with the black molding and white center.
+Instead of using paint some clients will also use a dark wood floor material like Walnut if they prefer a more natural effect.
 This is quite popular in spaces like offices and libraries.